nalin-singh/the-react-system/README.md

 ### Core

 - [Vite](https://vitejs.dev/) : Vite is a next-generation frontend tool that is fast, lightweight, and supports all major frameworks.
 It uses the `Typescript + SWC` configuration
 - [Vitest](https://vitest.dev/) : Vitest is a Vite-native testing framework designed for speed and efficiency.
+A comparison POV between [Jest](https://jestjs.io) and Vitest is available [here](https://www.reddit.com/r/reactjs/comments/10zyse3/comment/jrr44mc/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button).
 - [PNPM](https://pnpm.io/) : PNPM is a fast, disk space efficient package manager, improved upon the `npm` CLI by focusing on fast performance and efficiency.
   | Metric | NPM | YARN | PNPM |
   | ------------------------------ | ------ | ------ | ----- |
   | Installation time (cold cache) | 67.4s | 47.6s | 32.3s |
   | Installation time (warm cache) | 9.1s | 4.9s | 4.4s |
   | Disk space used | 237 MB | 175 MB | 39 MB |

+### Routing

+- [React Router](https://reactrouter.com/en/main/start/concepts) : React Router is a complete routing library for React.js.
+  > It isn't just about matching a url to a function or component: it's about building a full user interface that maps to the URL, so it might have more concepts in it than you're used to.

 ### State Management